SilviuM30/pythonProject/src/readme.md

  # Welcome to my Binance futures project

-1. Take care , trading is with high risk potential always adjust your trading base on your knowleage and your personal research.
+1. Take care , trading is with high risk potentiaalways adjust your trading base on your knowleage and your personal research.
 2. Always DYOR(Do your own research)
 3. This bot is not a financial advice it is just for educational purpose